 Friday, November 14, time tba – Choral Music Reading Session at Chews United Methodist Church, Glendora

 Saturday, January 17, 8:30-4 – January Jump Start Workshops, at Bryn Mawr Presbyterian Church, Bryn Mawr, PA

 Friday, January 23, 6 pm – Potluck Supper at Gail Gassaway’s home, West Deptford

-Sunday, March 1, time tba – Members’ Recital at First Presbyterian Church, Bridgeton
+Sunday, March 1, 4 pm – Members’ Recital at First Presbyterian Church, Bridgeton

 NOTICE IN PERPETUITY Trinity Presbyterian Church in Cherry Hill, New Jersey, wrongfully terminated a member of the American Guild of Organists on November 23, 2010, for which no resolution has been reached.
 When an Institution is found to have wrongfully terminated a Member of the AGO, no Guild Member, individually or collectively, may serve that Institution as an employee or independent contractor, in an interim, temporary, substitute, regular or permanent capacity beyond a 90-day period following the date of this finding, that is, May 13, 2011.

 CHAPTER SCHOLARSHIPS AVAILABLE We have Chapter Scholarships available for persons interested in learning to play the organ.
 The Scholarship provides 14 free lessons for any pianist who is at an Intermediate level of pianistic ability.
 Members who teach piano may have a student who would be interested.
 For information contact Chair of Scholarship Committee Vernon Williams (856-235-0811; email@example.com).